Table of Contents

 Picture your body as a well-oiled machine, with your digestive system acting like a top-notch fuel processing plant.
 Its job is to take in food (fuel), break it down into usable parts, and distribute these parts to where they’re needed.
 Any waste that can’t be used is then properly disposed of.

-4. Small intestine: This is where the magic really happens.
-The chyme moves into the small intestine, where it’s broken down even more by enzymes produced by the liver and pancreas.
-The walls of the small intestine absorb the nutrients, which are tiny enough to pass into the bloodstream and be transported to the rest of the body.
-It’s like a delivery service that takes the nutrients to wherever they’re needed.
+- Small intestine: This is where the magic really happens.
+The chyme moves into the small intestine, where enzymes from the liver and pancreas break it down further.
+The walls of the small intestine absorb the nutrients, which are small enough to pass into the bloodstream.
+The bloodstream then transports these nutrients to the rest of the body, like a delivery service taking nutrients wherever needed.

-5. Large intestine (colon): What’s left – mostly water and indigestible fibre – moves into the large intestine.
-Here, most of the remaining water is absorbed back into the body, and the undigested parts are formed into solid waste.
+- Large intestine (colon): What’s left-mostly water and indigestible fibre-moves into the large intestine.
+Here, the body absorbs most of the remaining water, and the large intestine forms the undigested parts into solid waste.

 What is the function of enzymes in the human body?